 - Orchestrates orderly and progressive business development initiatives

 - Provide community building activities such as but not limited to events, meetings and seminars for the advancement of business and economic development

-The CRA’s operations are governed by Florida Statue 163, Part 3.
-Although the CRA is a separate legal entity, the City Commission serves as its Board of Commissioners.
-The Mayor chair's the Board, the City Manager is the Executive Director, and the City Attorney serves as General Counsel.
+The CRA’s operations are governed by Chapter 163, Part 3, Florida Statue.
+Although the CRA is a separate legal entity, the City Commission serves as its Board of Commissioners ("Board").
+The Mayor serves as the chair of the Board, the City Manager as the CRA's Executive Director, and the City Attorney serves as the CRA's General Counsel.